sepetab/BLUFF/Submission/README.md

 Sarcasm detector in news headlines.
 Training dataset and further information found (https://www.kaggle.com/datasets/rmisra/news-headlines-dataset-for-sarcasm-detection).

-Download glove embedding (https://drive.google.com/file/d/1WIG_GVbzcA5AEz-4186JvDVtev_dwTOC/view?usp=sharing).
-Unzip and place in Data folder.

 The `model_probabilities/` directory contains the predicted probabilities of each model on the same test set (`data/test.csv`), saved using the `pickle` library.
 These files are loaded in `BLUFF.ipynb` in the Results section for use in analysing model performance and constructing an ensemble model.

+To train the GloVe model, download glove embedding (https://drive.google.com/file/d/1WIG_GVbzcA5AEz-4186JvDVtev_dwTOC/view?usp=sharing).
+Unzip and place in Data folder.

+The following tutorials were followed when training the individual models:

-Reference for DistlBERT model: Mccormickml.com.
+Reference for BERT model: Mccormickml.com.
 (2019).
 BERT Fine-Tuning Tutorial with PyTorch · Chris McCormick. [online] Available at: https://mccormickml.com/2019/07/22/BERT-fine-tuning/.

 Reference for ELMo model: Analytics Vidhya.
 (2019).
 What is ELMo | ELMo For text Classification in Python. [online] Available at: https://www.analyticsvidhya.com/blog/2019/03/learn-to-use-elmo-to-extract-features-from-text/.